marionzr/nzr.orm/README.md

 ## Key features:
 Nzr.Orm is a [NuGet library](https://www.nuget.org/packages/Nzr.Orm.Core/) that you can add in to your project providing the following features.

-* CRUD Operations based on object properties: Insert, Select, Update and Delete
+* CRUD Operations based on object properties: Insert, Select, Update and Delete.
-* Aggregate Functions based on object properties: Max, Min, Count, Sum, Avg
+* Aggregate Functions based on object properties: Max, Min, Count, Sum, Avg.
 * Attributes to overridade table name and colum names.
 If not provided, the elements will be mapped as lower_case names.
 * Support to schema: global for the DAO instance or defined for each table using attributes.
 * Support to convert strings to dynamic XML or JSON objects, allowing